RoboPhred/discrelog/README.md

 ## Technology

-This application is written to be a browser-ran desktop-scale application.
-It has no server component, and performs all work in the client's browser.
+This application is being written to deliver a desktop quality application from within modern browsers.
+It has no server component, and performs all work locally.
 The UI renderer is React, with Redux providing the backing store.

 ## License